Noise Levels in Elmhurst, Queens, NY | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Southern Elmhurst sounds about 48% louder than Northern Elmhurst to the human ear, a 5.7 dBA gap.
+To the human ear, noise in southern Elmhurst sounds about 88% louder than in northwestern Elmhurst, a 9.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Queens Blvd do you need to be?